 As a short-term goal, start by leveraging the web content management and web experience capabilities of your DXP.
 You're now setting the platform to move beyond static single-point digital channels toward managing content for multiple digital channels.
-That would enable you to bring your growing content resources under a single roof.
+That would enable you to bring your growing content resources under one roof.

 A medium-term goal could be to use your DXP to gain customer insights and to use these insights to make effective business decisions.
-DXPs provide businesses with an intelligent platform where data from content marketing, customer support, sales, and other verticals can be combined and analyzed in real-time using APIs.
+DXPs provide businesses with an intelligent platform where data from content marketing, customer support, sales, and other verticals can be combined and analyzed in real time using APIs.
 That generates actionable consumer insights that enable you to make informed business decisions.